haessar/wbps_scratch/README.md

 ### `global_pident_inference.ipynb`
 Test various formulae for estimating global alignment pident just from BLAST outputs.
 Outputs residual plots.
 If there is a good model, it will negate the need to run the inefficient Needleman-Wunsch algorithm for each all-vs-all pairing of sequences to determine global alignment identity.

+### `./filter_longest_transcripts.py input_gff3`
+Iterates through all genes for a given **input_gff** and selects the transcript with longest protein coding length.
+Prints each gene, longest transcript and all its child features to stdout.